 Be Careful About High MERV Ratings

 While a higher MERV number may offer better filtration efficiency, it is critical to understand that too high a MERV filter may also take more to operate your heating and air conditioning system.
-The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
-Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.
+The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
+Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

-Consider it this way, the most efficient ‘filter’ would actually be a piece of plywood that would just trap ALL contaminants and all the air from getting into your San Antonio home.
+Consider it this way, the most efficient ‘filter’ would probably be a piece of plywood that prevents ALL contaminants and all the air from getting into your San Antonio home.
 That's definitely the “best” air filtration, but would also be like living in a box.

-Filtration has changed significantly over the past few years.
-Originally, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
-Today it’s a whole new ballgame.
-San Antonio area homeowners expect their air filter to save loved ones from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
+Filtration has changed significantly over the past ten years.
+Originally, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
+But (in the words of Bob Dylan) the times they are a changing.
+San Antonio area homeowners expect their air filter to save loved ones from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!